syncfusion-content/flutter-docs/Flutter/datagrid/getting-started.md

 ## Initialize DataGrid

-Add the SfDataGrid widget as a child of any widget.
-Here, `SfDataGrid` widget is initialized as a child of Expanded widget. `SfDataGrid` requires the `source` and `columns` properties.
+Add the SfDataGrid widget as a child of any widget. `SfDataGrid` requires the `source` and `columns` properties.
 You can find the more details on these properties in further topics.

 {% tabs %}
 {% highlight Dart %}